JRPrice5/Trading212Agents/README.md

 </div>

-## TradingAgents Framework
+## Trading212Agents Framework

+This repository contains Trading212Agents, a fork of the original TradingAgents framework by TauricResearch.
+It extends the powerful multi-agent system to include direct integration with the Trading 212 API, allowing agents to make and execute trading decisions on a real Trading 212 account.
-TradingAgents is a multi-agent trading framework that mirrors the dynamics of real-world trading firms.
-By deploying specialized LLM-powered agents: from fundamental analysts, sentiment experts, and technical analysts, to trader, risk management team, the platform collaboratively evaluates market conditions and informs trading decisions.
-Moreover, these agents engage in dynamic discussions to pinpoint the optimal strategy.
+The core TradingAgents framework mirrors the dynamics of a trading firm by deploying specialized LLM-powered agents—from fundamental analysts to risk managers—that collaboratively evaluate market conditions.
+This version adds a specialized Trading212 Trader Agent to interact with the brokerage.

 <p align="center">
   <img src="assets/schema.png" style="width: 100%; height: auto;">